About the SACT data set

 Management of the SACT data set

-The SACT data set is collected by the National Disease Registration Service (NDRS) at NHS England.
-This is made possible by legal permission granted to NDRS.
-There are strict and careful controls ensuring that the data can only be used to inform improvements in patient care.
+The SACT data set is collected by the National Disease Registration Service (NDRS).
+This is made possible by legal permission granted to NDRS, through the National Disease Registries Directions 2021.
+However, there are strict and careful controls ensuring that the data can only be used to inform improvements in patient care.

-The SACT team is the central collation point for all SACT data submissions in England and is responsible for management and quality assurance of the data, and for providing support to submitting trusts.
+NDRS provide the central collation point for all SACT data submissions in England and is responsible for both the management and quality assurance of the data, and for providing support to submitting Trusts.

 Analytical outputs